gaywallet/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 - **FR**: [WikiTrans](https://wikitrans.co/): "Toutes les ressources pour les personnes trans en questionnement ou en transition, leurs proches et leurs alliés."
 (All the resources for trans people in question or in transition, their loved ones and their allies.)
 - **FR**: [Fransgenre](https://fransgenre.fr/): "Nous sommes une association nationale d'information et d'entraide principalement autour des aspects médicaux, juridiques et administratifs des transitions, et de défense des droits des personnes trans."
 (We are a national association of information and mutual aid mainly around the medical, legal and administrative aspects of transitions, and the defense of the rights of trans people.)
 - **IE**: [Transgender Equality Network Ireland](https://teni.ie/)
+- **NZ**: Rainbow Support Collective: A network of Aotearoa's rainbow organisations.
+Website coming soon - see [Be There](https://be-there.org.nz) for a list of organisations.

 #### In a Crisis?
 The following lists are generally considered to be trustworthy and up to date, although we cannot independently vouch for them at all times.
 They comprise a mixture of community and international hotlines, depending on your need.